wipeautcrafter/jsfontpicker/README.md

 ### Configure

 The picker's configuration can be changed after initialization.
-This is done by calling `.initialize({...})` on the element:
+This is done by calling `.configure({...})` on the element:

 ```js
 picker.configure({